learn2therm/PairProphet/docs/component_docs.md

     **Metrics:**

-    **Packages:** pandas, matplotlib, numpy, scikit-learn (.ensemble, .preprocessing, .model_selection, neighbors, .feature_selection), unittest
+    **Packages:** pandas, matplotlib, numpy, scikit-learn (.ensemble, .preprocessing, .model_selection, neighbors, .feature_selection), unittest, iFeatureOmegaCLI

 The purpose of this component is to train a machine learning classifier model on our large dataset of protein pairs.

 For training, the model will take in a pandas dataframe containing protein pairs as examples.
 The database will be cleaned until 10 quantitative features remain, including alignment metrics, optimal growth temperature, bit scores, sequence length, and alignment coverage.
+The sequences are then run through a feature generation algorithm, adding a variable-length vector of features to supplement model training.
 The cleaned dataframe will also include a Boolean target, classifying the protein as either a functional pair or not a functional pair.
 The model will be trained and tested based on this data.

-The upstream Pfam parsing component requires more development before data scraped from Pfam can be used to train and validate the model.
-Right now, it is trained and validated from a n=50,000 sample from Learn2Therm database.
-Ongoing work is being done regarding integrating this component with the upstream.

-This component will undergo significant further development during the spring.
-We plan to add functionality such that it can use data scraped from other protein databases than Pfam as features, including tertiary and quarternary structural data.
-Furthermore, we plan to improve our confidence in predicition and eventually develop a quantitative functionality prediction.
+This component will undergo significant further development to include structural information as a separate target representing Boolean protein pair functionality.
+The targets from HMMER and structural search are combined to improve classification accuracy.

 ### **Subcomponent 1**: Test for pandas dataframe input